-Have you gotten the error code 0xc00000e9 in Windows 10 or Windows 8.1, 8?
-Well this error usually appears from a hardware malfunction and to be more precise most of the time is because of a communication error between the hard drive and the system.
+Have you gotten the error code 0xc00000e9 in Windows 10?
+This error usually appears from a hardware malfunction and most of the time is because of a communication error between the hard drive and the system.

-Because there could be a software issue as well as a hard drive failure in Windows 10 or Windows 8.1 we will see below what we could do for bought of them and fix our Windows operating system.
+Because there could be a software issue as well as a hard drive failure in Windows 10 we will see below what we could do for bought of them and fix our Windows operating system.

-- Check peripheral connections
+1. Check peripheral connections

 - After the shutdown process is completed take a look at the USB ports into your device and disconnect all USB cables except the one for your keyboard and the one for the mouse.